agrc/skid/README.md

 ### Setup GitHub CI Pipeline

-Skids use a GitHub action to deploy the function, pub/sub topic, and scheduler action to the GCP project.
-They use the following GitHub secrets to do this:
+Skids use a series of GitHub actions to test, release, and deploy the skid, including deploying to both dev and prod GCP environments.

+The GCP deployment itself is found within the `deploy` composite action (`.github/actions/deploy/action.yml`).
+You will set the various GCP parameters (schedule, name, etc) in either the global variables in the `Set globals` step or directly in the main `Deploy Cloud Function` step.

+The cloud functions may need 512 MB or 1 GB of RAM to run successfully.
+The source dir should point to `src/skidname`.
+A cloud function just runs the specified function in the `main.py` file in the source dir; it doesn't pip install the function itself.
+It will pip install any dependencies listed in `src/skidname/requirements.txt`, however.

+The standard workflow, it goeth thusly:

+- Any pushes to the `dev` branch will deploy the skid to the dev GCP environment so that you can test your work in a real-world environment.
+- Opening a pull request on any branch triggers the tests to run.
+- Pushes to main (usually from merging a PR into main, but also direct pushes) will open a release PR to create a GitHub release with associated git tag and version bump.
+- Once the GitHub release is created by merging the release PR, the actions will deploy the skid to the prod GCP environment.

+The actions rely on several GitHub secrets to do all this:

 - Identity provider
 - GCP service account email
 - Project ID
 - Storage Bucket ID

-The cloud functions may need 512 MB or 1 GB of RAM to run successfully.
-The source dir should point to `src/skidname`.
-A cloud function just runs the specified function in the `main.py` file in the source dir; it doesn't pip install the function itself.
-It will pip install any dependencies listed in `setup.py`, however.

 ### Handling Secrets and Configuration Files